8x8-dxi/ContactNowAPI/REPORTING.md

 P1W| | True
 P1M| | True
-date| the date (YYYY-MM-DD).| True day| the day of the week (monday, tuesday, etc).| True hour| the hour of the day (24 hour).| True min_10| the 10 minute period the call was placed within (00, 10, 20, 30, 40, 50).| True dest| the outbound or inbound destination.| True dcode| the prefix of the number dialed that was used to determine the destination.| True ctype| Values (in, out).| True dtype| Values (in, out, man, tpt, sms_out).| True cres| the call result (Answered, Dead Line, No Answer, etc).| True
+date| the date (YYYY-MM-DD).| True day| the day of the week (Monday, Tuesday, etc).| True hour| the hour of the day (24 hour).| True min_10| the 10 minute period the call was placed within (00, 10, 20, 30, 40, 50).| True dest| the outbound or inbound destination.| True dcode| the prefix of the number dialled that was used to determine the destination.| True ctype| Values (in, out).| True dtype| Values (in, out, man, tpt, sms_out).| True cres| the call result (Answered, Dead Line, No Answer, etc).| True